ibm-cloud-docs/dns/manage-dns-zone-records.md

 ## Delete a DNS zone record
 {: #delete-a-dns-zone-record}

 Deleting a DNS zone record is done through the DNS Edit Zone page.
 To delete a DNS zone record, click the Delete icon at the end of the row containing the record.
 A confirmation dialog appears.
-Click the **Yes** button to confirm the deletion or on **No** to cancel the action.
+Click **Yes** to confirm the deletion or on **No** to cancel the action.
 Deleting a DNS zone record cannot be undone.